Explore Our Garden Wildlife Blog

 Hazards for Hedgehogs

 Our gardens can present hedgehogs with a number of unique dangers but with a little care, these can be removed and avoided, greatly reducing accidental injury and deaths.
 Without knowing it, such seemingly innocent garden features as compost heaps, ponds and garden netting can be death traps to hedgehogs.

 Find out how to avoid hazards for hedgehogs

 Ark Wildlife have been championing the cause of hedgehogs over two decades and we are the UK’s leading supplier of hedgehog products.
 We produce hedgehog food to our own carefully formulated recipes, with guidance from all the leading hedgehog rehabilitation centres.
-We manufacture hedgehog houses and feeding stations that have been designed with many exclusive features, gleaned from years of field testing and customer feedback.
+We manufacture hedgehog houses and feeding stations for hedgehogs that have been designed with many exclusive features, gleaned from years of field testing and customer feedback.
 If you wish to help the hedgehogs in your garden, you can confidently purchase any of the following items in the full knowledge they will increase the wellbeing of your garden visitors.
 We also sell hedgehog house starter kits which contain everything you need to start attracting hedgehogs into your garden.